Registration for non-residents

 If you were not born in the Netherlands, you must apply for the number yourself.

 Check the following web page of the government.
-Link opens an external page for more information.
+Link opens an external page in a new browser tab. for more information.

 Request an excerpt registration non-resident on the page Uittreksel registratie niet-ingezetenen (RNI) aanvragen.
 You can send this excerpt to your employer.